SyadnomEtah/AngularCourse/README.md

 Additionaly front end side uses various interceptors, guards, directives and resolvers to hide and show content appropriate for user's role as well data provided through queries.

-This project was created by following intructions present in the [https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/](Udemy course by Neil Cummings).
+This project was created by following intructions present in the [Udemy course by Neil Cummings](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/).